MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 <!-- ====================================================================== -->
 ## Switching the channel search order (recommended)

-This section applies to using a group policy, registry override, or environment variable.
+This section applies to using an API, registry override, environment variable, or group policy.

 If a specific browser executable folder isn't specified, then the WebView2 will attempt to load a runtime from one of the known default locations.